jtanx/fontforge/doc/sphinx/ui/dialogs/multilayer.rst

 The Layer palette looks a little different here.
-There is no hinting information (hints are irrelevant in type3 fonts), instead there are two named layers (background and grid) which behave pretty much as they :doc:`normally <charview>` do.
+There is no hinting information (hints are irrelevant in type3 fonts), instead there are two named layers (background and grid) which behave pretty much as they :doc:`normally </ui/mainviews/charview>` do.
 They may be made active by clicking on their names.
 They may be made invisible by turning off the check box associated with them.